Strong winds weather warning - information and advice

 Weather warning

-The Met Office has sent out amber and yellow weather warnings for strong winds.
+The Met Office has sent out a weather warning for strong winds.

 Weather warnings let the public and emergency services know about potentially hazardous conditions.